What is a personal budget in social care?

 Personal budget payment options

-There are different ways you can choose to take the personal budget:
+There are different ways you can choose to take a personal budget:

 - as a direct payment, paid straight into your bank account